RoboJackets/software-training-old/assignments/week_1/exercise_1_2/exercise_1_2.md

 </details>

+##### Expected Output
+_Note: Make sure you end your list of integers with a non-interger character (in these examples we are using '.')
+Example:
+  - Input: 1 2 3 4 5 .
+  - Output: 5 4 3 2 1

+  - Input: 4 3 5 6 9 .
+  - Output: 9 6 5 3 4

 Now try to run the program and test that the vector gets reversed!

 ### Part 2: Palindrome Check
+A *palindrome* is a word, number, phrase, or other sequence of characters which reads the same backward as forward (such as _madam_ and _racecar_).
+Therefore, a string is said to be palindrome if the reverse of the string is the same as the string.

 ```c++
 #include <iostream>